Harold Ramirez Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in the league.
+- The 7.7 strikeouts per nine innings put together by the Athletics pitching staff ranks 28th in the league.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.34).
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.24).

-- Harris (1-0) makes the start for the Athletics, his second of the season.
+- Blackburn makes the start for the Athletics, his fourth of the season.
+He is 0-0 with a 3.60 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his last time out on Wednesday, the left-hander threw five innings against the Pittsburgh Pirates, allowing three earned runs while surrendering four hits.
+- His most recent appearance came on Saturday against the Milwaukee Brewers, when the right-hander threw six scoreless innings while allowing four hits.

+- In three games this season, the 29-year-old has amassed an ERA of 3.60, with 8.4 strikeouts per nine innings.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.